- Nano Express

 By repeating the aforementioned process until the mesh opens, the relationship between Im and Vm can be determined throughout the melting process.

-Physical properties of an Ag nanowire
+Numerical model of an Ag nanowire mesh

 In addition, the following working conditions are specified in the present study.
 The external current flows into the mesh from node (0, 0) and flows out of the mesh from node (9, 0), which means that node (0, 0) has an external input current and node (9, 0) has an external output current (see Figure 4).
 For all the other nodes, there is no external input or output current.
 A constant electrical potential is assigned to node (9, 9).
 The temperature of the boundary nodes ((i, 0), (0, j), (i, 9), (9, j) in which i, j = 0,…, 9) is set at room temperature of 300 K. For all of the other nodes, there is no any external input or output heat energy.